Jewellery and Metals

-Jewellery + Metals majors explore traditional and contemporary techniques, materials, and concerns as they develop their own studio practice.
+Jewellery and Metals majors explore traditional and contemporary techniques, materials, and concerns as they develop their own studio practice.
 A dedicated program technician supports students and faculty in this well-equipped program.

 In second year, students learn small-scale metals skills and and hone their design, drawing and abilities.
 Metalsmithing is introduced, large-scale soldering, raising, chasing, and vessels.